 - Bake for c.
 20 minutes until a skewer inserted into the centre come out clean.

 - Once baked, pop the cakes onto a wire rack to cool completely.

 While the cupcakes are cooling, make the buttercream

-- Beat together the Lotus Biscoff Spread and butter until fully combined and soft.
+- Beat together the Lotus Biscoff Spread (160g) and butter (80g) until fully combined and soft.
 Either use an electric mixer on a low speed or beat by hand.

-- Add the icing sugar (a tablespoon at a time).
+- Add the icing sugar (120g, a tablespoon at a time).
 Beat in each addition of icing sugar until fully combined before adding more.

 - Check the consistency of your buttercream, it should be soft but not runny.
 If it is a little too stiff then add little milk (no more than one teaspoon at a time).
 Fully beat in each addition and recheck the consistency before adding more.

 - Pipe your Biscoff buttercream onto your cupcakes (I used a piping bag fitted with a JEM1B star nozzle).

 - Top each cupcake with a Biscoff biscuit.